Saccharina latissima: Description

 Saccharina latissima is a yellowish brown colour with a long narrow, undivided blade that can grow to 5 m long and 20 cm wide.
-The central band is dimpled while the margins are smoother with a wavy edge, this is to cause greater water movement around the blades to aid in gas exchange.
-The frond is attached to the rock by stout rhizoids about 5 mm in diameter in the intertidal and sublittoral zones by a claw-like holdfast and a short, pliable, cylindrical stipe.
+The central band is dimpled while the margins are smoother with a wavy edge; this is to cause greater water movement around the blades to aid in gas exchange.
+The frond is attached to rock by stout rhizoids about 5 mm in diameter in the intertidal and sublittoral zones, by a claw-like holdfast and a short, pliable, cylindrical stipe.

 Distribution and habitat

-It is found in the north Atlantic Ocean, Arctic Ocean and north Pacific Ocean.
+It is found in the North Atlantic Ocean, Arctic Ocean and North Pacific Ocean.
 It is common along the coast of Northern Europe as far south as Galicia Spain.
-In North America, it is found on the East Coast down to Long Island, although historically extended down to New Jersey and on the West Coast down to the state of Washington.
+In North America, it is found on the East Coast down to Long Island, although it historically extended down to New Jersey and on the West Coast down to the state of Washington.
 On the coast of Asia, it is found south to Korea and Japan.